Selling Timeshare Frequently Asked Questions

 Since resorts and ownership types vary greatly, as do laws that regulate the resale of timeshares, it is important to do some research on your brand ownership in order to know which parts of your membership are transferable to the buyer when it comes time to sell.

 Marriott does have a few restrictions when it comes to the resale market.
-If you own a week membership with Marriott, the buyer will not be able to enroll into the Marriott Vacation Destinations Exchange Program.
+If you own a week membership with Marriott, the buyer will not be able to enroll in the Marriott Vacation Destinations Exchange Program.
 The ability to exchange a week for Marriott Rewards Points will also not transfer to the buyer with a resale.
 Find more information about Marriott resale restrictions here.

 Right of First Refusal is a deeded clause that you originally signed when you purchased your timeshare.
 It states that the resort is allowed to buy back your timeshare for the advertised (resale) price before any private buyer is allowed to.
-However, if the resort waives their right to ROFR, the resale process can continue.
+However, if the resort waives its right to ROFR, the resale process can continue.

 Our timeshare resale specialists can help you determine if you have a ROFR clause in your timeshare contract.